aherbert/gdsc-smlm/docs/analysis_plugins.rst

 where :math:`D` is the diffusion coefficient and :math:`s` is the static localisation precision.

-A fractional Brownian motion (FBM) diffusion function is fit for the case of anomalous diffusion [Backlund, et al (2015), eq.
+The case of anomalous diffusion is fit using a fractional Brownian motion (FBM) diffusion function [Backlund, et al (2015), eq.
 8]:

 .. math::